 Gem Kennedy (they/them), Cabin Co-Lead Facilitator and Lodge Volunteer Facilitator

-Gem is a Co-Lead at the Cabin on Tuesdays and since September 2021, has also been a Volunteer Facilitator at The Lodge.
+Gem is a Co-Lead at the Cabin on Tuesdays and a Volunteer Facilitator at The Lodge on Thursdays.

 There are so many things that inspire Gem about working at The Cabin, but being part of such a collaborative, supportive and nurturing community brings them a huge amount of joy!
 They can often be found playing the ukulele in the garden or enjoying as many games of Dobble as possible!

 Outside of The Cabin, Gem is a transformational practitioner, activist and podcaster.
 Their work predominantly supports queer and/or neurodivergent folks working to bring about social change.
 Gem also co-runs workshops for parents and carers on supporting young people around LGBTQ+ issues.
 As a passionate body liberation advocate, Gem loves holding workshops at festivals and body positive events.

 After gaining an Honours degree in Dutch and German from University College London, Gem began teaching English to Speakers of Other Languages (ESOL) and later went on to work as Head of Research in international recruitment.
 Gem loves spending time in nature, meeting friends and spends a lot of time thinking about activism and how to live more sustainably.
 They are a parent to two children who attend the Cabin, and as a family, have been unschooling since 2015.

 Gail Gardner (she/her), Cabin Facilitator